yizhong187/CVWO/README.md

      - 'subforumID': unique identifier of the subforum.
    - Response: A list of all threads in the subforum.

-2. Review thread [WORK IN PROGRESS]
+2. Review thread
    - Description: Review one thread.
    - Method: 'GET'
    - Endpoint: '/subforums/{subforumID}/threads/{threadID}'
    - URL Parameters:
      - 'subforumID': unique identifier of the subforum.
      - 'threadID': unique identifier of thread
    - Response: Detailed information of the thread.

 3. Post new thread [WORK IN PROGRESS (USER AUTHENTICATION)]
    - Description: Post a new thread on a subforum.
 User has to be logged in.